nicolesanchez-soto/cs1710-practice-scheduler/README.md

 ## Understanding Model Instances and Visualization

-Upon running a trace, each instance has a sequence of states that show how assignments evolve over time.
-To interpret a sample instance, begin by looking at the initial state to see which dancer availability and piece rehearsal slot designation, and then step forward through the trace to see assignments.
+Upon running a trace, each instance represents a timeline of system states showing how dancers are gradually assigned to pieces.
+These states form a progression: you can start with the **initial state** to understand the foundational setup—who is available when, which rehearsal slots are linked to each piece, and what the initial preferences are.
+From there, you can step forward through the trace to see how dancer-piece assignments evolve.

-(next part dependent on visualizer status!!)

-**
-We found it helpful to mark all the attributes of the Sigs (rehearsalSlots, availability, min/maxDancers, etc) as attributes, and just leave the assignments to be visualized with arrows.
+We found it helpful to **treat all static attributes of the signatures—like `availability`, `rehearsalSlots`, `minDancers`, and `maxDancers`—as attributes in the visualizer**, and to **leave the dynamic dancer-to-piece assignments as arrows**.
+This keeps the visualization readable and focused, making it easier to spot trends in how dancers get assigned over time.

-**
+The most interesting patterns usually emerge around the middle, where you can see the model making tradeoffs between availability constraints and preference satisfaction.
+For complex conflicts (like when two dancers want the same piece but have different availability), you'll notice the model favoring feasible, fair outcomes—sometimes satisfying strong preferences, and other times distributing assignments more evenly to maintain fairness and avoid scheduling conflicts.

 ## Collaboration

+N/A